USS Savannah (AOR-4): 1974–1995

 Savannah was back in the Med in 1975 supporting the USS John F Kennedy (CV-67).

 From December 1976 to August 1977 the ship was laid up at the Brooklyn Navy Yard, for restructuring of her aft section.
-The 3" 50 calibre dual mounts were replaced by hangars for a pair of CH46D SeaKnight helicopters.
+The 3"/50 calibre dual mounts were replaced by hangars for a pair of CH-46D Sea Knight helicopters.
 The ship visited the Brooklyn Navy Yard again in 1980–1981, which saw the installation of a Sea Sparrow missile system and Phalanx CIWS.

+In 1982, Savannah underwent her second major overhaul from 2 March to 15 December.
+After exiting the shipyard she steamed into the Caribbean, where she served as a drone launch platform in April 1982.
+On 10 December, Savannah resumed her support of 6th Fleet vessels in the Mediterranean.
+She subsequently transited the Suez Canal on 31 January 1983 and conducted operations in the Indian Ocean from 4 February to 26 April.
+The Navy Expeditionary Medal she earned for Lebanon reflects operations she conducted in support of the Multinational Force in Lebanon during this period.
+Savannah spent the remainder of the 1980s alternating deployments off the Atlantic coast with Mediterranean voyages.

+The year 1990 saw one of Savannahs most lengthy deployments in support of the 6th Fleet.
+On 8 March she steamed out of Norfolk en route to Rota, Spain.
+From 14 June to 2 August, Savannah participated in Operation Sharp Edge, the non-combatant evacuation operation of American citizens and foreign nationals from Liberia during the First Liberian Civil War.
+She subsequently supported the build-up of American forces in the Persian Gulf as part of Operation Desert Shield and Operation Desert Storm.

 From 2 December 1991 to 6 June 1992 the ship deployed to the Mediterranean Sea and Indian Ocean with the USS America (CV-66) carrier group.

 From 11 August 1993 to 5 February 1994 the ship deployed to the Mediterranean Sea, including a trip with the USS America carrier group through the Suez Canal to the Indian Ocean on 1 November 1993 in support of U.N. efforts in Somalia.